Increase Productivity: Best Tips to Get More Done in Less Time!

-Ever since I was a teenager, I was worked to be productive and spend time wisely.
+Ever since I was in high school and started taking concurrent enrollment college classes and got a part-time job, I have worked to be productive and spend time wisely.
 In fact, when I was probably 12, my cousin (and one of my best friends) and I created a daily schedule for ourselves where we designated our time down to the quarter hour.
 What teenager does that?
 My mom even teased us that we hadn’t scheduled time to use the bathroom; that’s how detailed our daily schedules were. 🙂

 Then at the university, I was doing the honors program and working part-time, and I needed to maintain those scholarships, as well as maintain some small semblance of a social life.

 After graduation, things slowed down a little (yay!), but there was still work and freelance projects and spending time with my husband.

 And now, as a mom of three young kiddos, full-time editor (at my regular job) where there are definitely times when there is more to do than time to do it in, full-time blogger, and youth leader in my church, there is plenty to keep me hopping. 🙂 It’s definitely of my own choosing—so I have no one to blame but myself!—but I’m even busier now than I have ever been before.

 So these are the top tips to increase productivity that have helped to keep my head above water (most of the time) and keep me sane (or somewhat sane).

 Tip: Pin the image above so that you can easily refer to this article on my best tips for how to increase productivity later!

 Increase Productivity: 13 Best Tips to Help You Get More Done Each Day